 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.

-The LCD shows the GPS status, the UTC and the local time where D is for daylight saving time and N is for normal time.
+The display is a LCD (20×4) that shows the GPS status, the UTC and the local time where D is for daylight saving time and N is for normal time.

 The configuration of the program is done via the USB port, 9600 Baud, 8 bits, no parity and one stop bit, using a terminal program (e.g. Termite Terminal (Windows), CuteCom (Linux) or Terminal (Mac OS)).
 Please connect the RFzero via a USB B cable to your compute and connect the terminal program to the right COM port in the terminal program.
 The RFzero identifies itself as an Arduino Zero (Windows Device Manager).